kc8/cooperkyle.com/_posts/blog/2022-10-30-parsing_blender_obj_files_in_c.md

             ParseVertsFromLoadedObjToVF3AndAppend(norms, result->norms, result->normalCount, 3);
         }
         {
-			// Here is where we go through our faces or indicies contents = meshObjFile.contents;
+			// Here is where we go through our faces or indices contents = meshObjFile.contents;
             contents += firstFaceIndex;
             char* faces = contents;